 Composting inside your house is almost impossible without worms.
 Composting worms break down kitchen scraps quickly during the food decomposition process, which helps prevent strong odors and pests.
 On the other hand, hot composting without any worms takes too long inside the home.
-Adding a bag of Red Worms to a suitable indoor composter makes the scraps disappear quickly!
+Adding a bag of Red Wiggler Worms to a suitable indoor composter will make the scraps disappear in no time!

 People compost indoors for several reasons.
-Some are apartment or city dwellers who do not have outdoor space.
-Others want convenient access to the composting bin.
-And some want to run their composting program year-round, even when the weather is cold.
-In that case, they may move the bin indoors in the colder seasons, or keep the bin indoors all the time.
+Some are apartment or city dwellers who do not have outdoor space for the composting process.
+Others want convenient access to their composting bin.
+And some simply want to run their composting efforts year-round, even when the weather is cold.
+In that case, they may move their outdoor bin indoors during the colder seasons or keep their compost bin indoors all the time.

-However, although it’s an enjoyable method of vermicomposting, indoor composting requires a bit more care than outdoor.
-It all starts in the kitchen, where you prepare the food.
+However, although it’s an enjoyable method of vermicomposting, indoor composting requires a bit more care than outdoor worm composting.
+And it all starts in the kitchen, where you prepare worm food from your food scraps.

 Preparing food from scratch inevitably results in waste.
-We cannot digest raw carrot tops, broccoli stems, and banana skins.
+We cannot digest raw carrot tops, broccoli stems, potato peels, and banana skins.
 Old food will spoil, increasing the chances of fruit flies lingering around.
 Leftovers can fill up the fridge.
 Finicky eaters, illness, and no-shows result in food waste.
-And if no one likes that new cereal, it has to go!
+And if no one likes that new cereal you just got, it has to go!
 Luckily, compost worms have got your back!
 They won’t let you waste food – they’ll turn it into nutrient-rich worm castings.

 If you are composting outdoors without worms, you might have a “chuck it all in” attitude.
 Hot composting without worms has more leeway than vermicomposting.
-Worms, however, live in the tiny ecosystem of their bin.
-And, although they love nibbling on anything from shredded paper, shredded cardboard, and aged manure to coffee grounds, fruit, and vegetable waste, certain food scraps can damage their environment and make them sick.
-Avoid feeding worms:
+Worm populations, however, live in the tiny ecosystem of their bin.
+And, although they love nibbling on anything from shredded paper, shredded cardboard, and aged manure to coffee grounds, fruit, and vegetable waste, certain food scraps can damage their worm bin environment and make them sick.

-- highly-acidic foods and citrus fruit scraps like pineapple, oranges, limes, lemons and their rinds (although worms love fruit peels, citrus peels are a no-no!)
+- highly-acidic foods and citrus fruit scraps like pineapple, oranges, limes, lemons, and their rinds (although worms love fruit peels, citrus peels are a no-no!)

-- salty foods such as olives (soak for 1 day, then discard water)
+- foods with high salt content, such as olives (soak for 1 day, then discard water)

-- toxic items, such as pressure-treated sawdust, white office paper, and colored newsprint
+- toxic items, such as pressure-treated sawdust, white office paper, and glossy paper, such as colored newsprint

 - non-foods, such as plastic